Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 - Zero Liability policy for unauthorized transactions

 Navy Federal cards are an excellent place to start your military travel hacking journey.
-Building credit with an NFCU credit card can make it much easier to access the premium luxury travel cards like the Amex Platinum and Chase Sapphire Reserve.
+Building credit with an NFCU credit card can make it much easier to access the premium luxury travel cards like the The Platinum Card® from American Express and Chase Sapphire Reserve.
 Both of these cards waive their $550 annual fee for military servicemembers and their civilian spouses.

 Since this card has no foreign transaction fees, it makes a great Amex card to have if you are stationed overseas in Germany, Japan, England, or South Korea.

 Navy Federal More Rewards Amex Credit Card Welcome Bonus